 Slovenia is a country that loves skiing and winter sports in general.
 This is why we went to see Planica, home to the world’s highest ski jumping center and many world-record-setting jumps.
 During my tour, they were just getting it ready for the season and it was amazing to see where all the winter action happens!

 Fun fact: Planica is also home to the steepest zip line descent in the world.

-Mangart is one of the highest peaks of Slovenian Julian Alps and boasts with an elevation of 2679 meters.
-While there is a beautiful 2 hour hiking trail available to reach even more beautiful views, we opted for parking before the trail start and take in the views from there.
-There is bench available on the road stop and it makes for a perfect picnic with a view!
+Mangart is one of the highest peaks of the Slovenian Julian Alps and boasts with an elevation of 2679 meters.
+While there is a beautiful 2-hour hiking trail available to reach even more beautiful views, we opted for parking before the trail start and take in the views from there.
+There is a bench available on the road stop and it makes for a perfect picnic with a view!

 The road leading to one of the best views of Mangart is not open year-round due to avalanches, so bear in mind that you will need to research this before you go.

 Virje Waterfall is the perfect spot for photography lovers, as well as those looking for a calm hike with plenty to see.
 It is easily reached by foot from the nearby parking lot in just 5 minutes.
 Here you will see the river Glijun fall into a 20m wide and 12m high multi-stranded waterfall.